 Chartered in 1761, Dorset is a vibrant and historic community nestled in the hills of southern Vermont.
 Dorset is well known for its mountains, valleys & New England village charm.
+The quality of life and schools make Dorset a great place to live.
 Come learn the reasons why people love to live, work & play in Dorset!